s-e-a-m/1978-tenney-saxony/README.md

-# sustained-electro-acoustic-musical-work-template-project
+# 1978 - James Tenney - Saxony

-Template for sustaining an Electro-Acoustic musical work within the SEAM project.
+Realisation of the Live Electronics environment for the performance of James Tenney's _Saxony_.